Sustainability Community at Rotman

 - Environmental, social and governance issues in business;

-- Corporate social responsibility (CSR)/corporate citizenship strategy and programs
+- Corporate social responsibility (CSR)/corporate citizenship strategy and programs, and;

 View a full list of courses required for the sustainability major in the electives guide